 This post is brought to you by FlightHub.

 FlightHub Review is a strong believer that cultural diversity is one of the many ways in which metropolitan areas thrive.
 As a hub for intersecting ideas, ideologies, languages and customs, this mosaic also plays a large role in how a city differentiates itself in the culinary scene.
 For any traveler, knowing where to get the best food in any city goes hand-in-hand with how you experience your travels.
+In Montreal, a city with a major culinary scene, you can learn a lot about the culture and its people.

 Because FlightHub’s appetite is as big as our love of travel, we’ve compiled a list of where to find Montreal’s best dumplings.